thorpej/CoPicoVision/README.md

   re-enables it).
 Games must write one of these two values in order to maintain compatability with the Adam.

-The CoPicoVision uses a 74HCT74 dual D-type flip-flop is used to provide these two control registers (only 2 independently-settable bits are needed).
+The CoPicoVision uses a 74HCT74 dual D-type flip-flop to provide these two control registers (only 2 independently-settable bits are needed).
 FF1 is connected to D0 and provides the XRAMEN signal, and FF2 is connected to D1 and provides the ROMEN signal.
 The /RESET line is connected such that FF0 is cleared at reset and FF1 is set at reset.
 These two signals are used by the MEMDEC GAL when decoding memory addresses.
 A 74HCT08 quad-AND chip mixes the XRAM signal with RAM address lines A10-A12, forcing them to 0 when XRAMEN is disabled and passing them through from the CPU when XRAMEN is